 Did you know that ACS now has an official Records Room to store a myriad of school records, some of which date back to 1883?

 In 2005, the District was awarded a state grant to inventory the school records.
 Some records were found beneath the auditorium balcony or in the former fall-out shelter below the elementary gym.
 Others were found in file cabinets or boxes in other storage locations throughout the building.
 They are now centrally located in a refurbished storage facility in the basement of the high school.
-While the inventory had been completed, there was still much work to be done to organize the records that would be retained permanently and those with limited or long-term retention periods.
+While the inventory had been completed, there was still a lot of work to be done to organize the records that would be retained permanently and those with limited or long-term retention periods.

 The District applied for and was awarded two grants in 2007 from the New York State Archives Local Government Records Management Improvement Fund.

 So, if you're wondering if that note from a parent to sign out a student for the orthodontist must be saved by the district, the answer is, yes, at least for a limited time.
-And you might be surprised what your first grade teacher had to say about your developing personality if you were to look at your permanent record card.
+And you might be surprised by what your first-grade teacher had to say about your developing personality if you were to look at your permanent record card.
 Akron Central School District is committed to the maintenance of the Records Room to be compliant with state regulations, but more importantly, to document the vibrant history of our school.